 What will the training cover?

 The UER Training presents learning and applied opportunities that can be used on varying scales from sustainable landscaping in your yard up to full-scale riparian restoration projects in your city.
-The training provides foundational experience in:
+We tailor the UER trainings to fit the needs of your group.
+The training provides foundational experience in topics such as:

 What can I expect?